Zapruder film: Subsequent history

 In 1966, assassination researcher Josiah Thompson, while working for Life, was brought in to examine a first-generation copy of the film and a set of color 35mm slides made from the original.
-He tried negotiating with Life for the rights to print important individual frames in his book Six Seconds in Dallas.
-Life refused to approve the use of any of the frames, even after Thompson offered to give all profits from the book sales to Life.
-Following its publishing in 1967, Thompson's book featured some very detailed charcoal drawings of important individual frames, plus photo reproductions of the four missing ones.
-Time Inc. filed a lawsuit against Thompson and his publishing company for copyright infringement.

-A U.S. District Court ruled in 1968 that the Time Inc. copyright of the Zapruder film was not violated by invoking the doctrine of fair use.
-The court held that "there is a public interest in having the fullest information available on the murder of President Kennedy, saying that Thompson "did serious work on the subject and has a theory entitled to public consideration" and that "the copying by defendants was fair and reasonable."
+He tried negotiating with Life for the rights to print selected frames in his upcoming book Six Seconds in Dallas.
+Life refused to approve the use of any frames, even after Thompson offered to give all book sale profits to the magazine.
+When the book was published in 1967, it included detailed charcoal drawings of important individual frames, plus photo reproductions of the four missing ones.
+Time Inc., parent of Life, filed a lawsuit against Thompson and his publishing company for copyright infringement.
+The following year, a U.S. District Court ruled that, in accordance with the doctrine of fair use, the Time Inc. copyright of the Zapruder film had not been violated.
+The court held that "there is a public interest in having the fullest information available on the murder of President Kennedy," adding that Thompson "did serious work on the subject and has a theory entitled to public consideration" and that "the copying by defendants was fair and reasonable."

 In 1967, Life hired New Jersey film lab Manhattan Effects to make a 16 mm film copy of the Zapruder film's original version.
 Pleased with the results, they asked for a 35 mm internegative to be made.
-Mo Weitzman made several internegatives in 1968, giving the best to Life and retaining the test copies.
+Moses "Moe" Weitzman made several internegatives in 1968, giving the best to Life and retaining the test copies.
 Weitzman set up his own optical house and motion-picture postproduction facility later that year.
-Hired in 1969, employee and assassination buff Robert Groden used one of Weitzman's copies and an optical printer to make versions of the Zapruder film with close-ups and minimize the shakiness of Zapruder's camera.
+Hired in 1969, employee and assassination researcher Robert Groden used one of Weitzman's copies and an optical printer to make versions of the Zapruder film with close-ups and minimize the shakiness of Zapruder's camera.

-Before the 1969 trial of Clay Shaw, a businessman from New Orleans, for conspiracy in connection with the assassination, a copy of the film made several generations from the original was subpoenaed from Time Inc. in 1967 by New Orleans District Attorney Jim Garrison for use at Shaw's grand jury hearing.
-Garrison unsuccessfully subpoenaed the original film in 1968.
-The courtroom showings of Garrison's copy in 1969 were the first time it had been shown in public as a film.
-Garrison allowed copies of the film to be made and these low quality copies began circulating among assassination researchers and were known to many journalists as well.
-Zapruder's film was aired as part of a Los Angeles area television newscast on February 14, 1969.